conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 done
 ```
 This loop goes into each directory that starts with ‘run’, creates a file called ‘results.txt’, goes back out of the directory and then to the next in the list etc. Thus, the loop is stepping in (using `cd ${direc}`) and out (using `cd ..`) of each folder and issuing commands within the folders without you having to do so manually.<br>
 **NOTE:** this loop will operate on every folder or file that starts with ‘run’.
 Thus if you happen to have a file that starts with ‘run’ in the same directory, the loop will attempt to step into this file, print an error saying it can’t but then continue the loop and create a file called ‘results.txt’ and `cd ..` meaning it goes into the directory above.
 Therefore you must be careful that if you are stepping in and out of folders with these loops there are no files that would be put into your list due to matching the text with the wildcard.
-The best way to test this is to create your loops that step in and out of folders and use pwd commands to check it is the right path at each step.
+The best way to test this is to create your loops that step in and out of folders and use `pwd` commands to check it is the right path at each step before executing your final loop.

 Loops are then most useful when running a pipeline on multiple samples.
 For example if you wish to run mafft and raxml on files contained in folders that start with ‘sample’ you could use a command such as
 ```console